-Ukrainian freelancer Nikolai Semena was today summoned for questioning in Crimea following charges of making calls to separatism and undermining Russia’s territorial integrity.
+Ukrainian freelancer Mikola Semena was today summoned for questioning in Crimea following charges of making calls to separatism and undermining Russia’s territorial integrity.
 If found guilty, he could face five years in prison.

 The International and European Federations of Journalists join their Ukrainian affiliates, the Independent Media Trade Union of Ukraine (IMTUU) and the National Union of Journalists of Ukraine (NUJU), in urging the Russian authorities to drop the unfounded charges against Semena.